 Here’s how I make it.

 First things first.
-For a project like this one, well actually ANY project, I start with a tall glass of sweet tea with lemon!
+For a project like this one, well actually ANY project, I start with a tall glass of Sweet Tea (with lemon)!
 Who woulda guessed?
+Want my favorite Sweet Tea (with lemon) recipe?
+Click on the picture above or the link!
 Then I go to town chopping peppers.

 Safety note here on chopping jalapenos.
 Be sure to wear gloves to protect your hands from the capsaicin.
 For a little more information about that, see my Canning Jalapeno Peppers blog.